GeneralBots/botbook/src/07-gbapp/example-gbapp.md

 # Example: Creating a New gbapp Virtual Crate

-This guide walks through creating a new gbapp virtual crate called `analytics` that adds analytics capabilities to BotServer.
+This guide walks through creating a new gbapp virtual crate called `analytics` that adds analytics capabilities to botserver.

 ## Step 1: Create the Module Structure